 - (a) Candidates for research degree awards, with the exception of any candidate referred to in paragraph (b) below, shall be examined by at least two and not more than three examiners.
 The number of examiners who are not members of the academic staff of the University shall always equal or exceed the number of those who are. - (b) In the case of candidates for jointly awarded research degrees the details of examiner membership must be clarified in the degree programme specification and approved by Senate. - (c) Any candidate for a research degree award who, at any time, during the five years prior to the date on which he/she submits his/her thesis or dissertation for examination, has been a member of staff of the University shall normally be examined by at least two and not more than three examiners, two of whom shall not be members of the academic staff of the University.
 Exemptions from this requirement may only be made by Senate on the recommendation of the Board of Studies concerned. - (d) Candidates for jointly awarded research degrees shall be examined under arrangements approved by Senate, taking into account the provisions of paragraphs (b) and (c) above. - (e) Procedures for the appointment of internal and external examiners are set out in the Code of Practice on Research Degrees. - (f) A candidate's supervisor shall not be appointed as the internal examiner.
 Exemptions from this requirement may only be made by Senate on the recommendation of the Board of Studies concerned.

 In such cases, two external examiners shall be appointed in addition to the internal examiner.

-- To make recommendations to Senate on the appointment of internal and external examiners. - To make recommendations to Senate on exemptions or exceptions to such arrangements.
+- To make recommendations to Standing Committee on Assessment acting on behalf of Senate on the appointment of internal and external examiners. - To make recommendations to Standing Committee on Assessment acting on behalf of Senate on exemptions or exceptions to such arrangements.